-If you activate preset number 0 (line 0), then you activate the datum that you last set in the Manual Operation or El.
-Handwheel operating mode.
+If you activate preset number 0 (line 0), then you activate the datum that you last set in the Manual operation or Electronic handwheel operating mode.

-Cycle 247 is not functional in Test Run mode.
+Cycle 247 is not functional in Test run mode.

-▶ Number for datum?: Enter the number of the datum to be activated from the preset table.
-Input range: 0 to 65535
+▶ Number for datum?: Enter the number of the desired datum from the preset table.
+Optionally you can use the soft key SELECT and select the desired datum from the preset table.
+Input range 0 to 65535